andrewhunter2066/uuav_rfi_responses/output/RFI_report.md

 information relevant to UUV mission planning as described in the RFI responses from RAN SMEs.
 This taxonomy served as a reference framework, providing consistent categories that can show how project requirements are being met.

-Using this taxonomy as a foundation, each project requirement
-[see Appendix B](#appendix-b-uuv-project-requirements) was systematically reviewed to determine which domains and concepts it addressed.
+Using this taxonomy as a foundation, each project requirement, as documented in [see Appendix B](#appendix-b-uuv-project-requirements), was systematically reviewed to determine which domains and concepts it addressed.
 The analysis was not limited to “closest fit” matches; instead, requirements were interpreted in terms of their cross-cutting impact.
 For example, route planning requirements were linked not only to <code>NavigationAndPositioning</code>, but also to <code>TerrainAndBathymetry</code>,